TCLamnidis/BareBonesBash/README.md

      </code>
    </p>
  </details>
+&nbsp;

 Now for a bit of honesty.
 A single sample will not get you a nature publication.
-_\[ok, maybe sometimes, but just go with it]._ We will need more data if we're gonna make it there.
+_\[ok, maybe sometimes]._ We will need more data if we're gonna make it to the most prestigious journals.

 preserve original file, so make symlink in new directory